07151129/iogctl/README.md

 will simulate a clamshell close event, disabling the built-in display even if the lid is open.
 The source of the program demonstrates the usage of IOGDiagnosticUserClient.

+Note that if clamshell command injection is enabled, the actual clamshell state changes will not be re-evaluated ignored until `./iogctl injectCS.disable` is run.
+This may make the system unusable if there's no external display connected.

 Warning: IOGDiagnosticUserClient does not check client process privilege, which may lead to denial of service.
 Use at your own risk.